The frog model on Galton-Watson trees: Transience

 \begin{theorem} Let $T$ be a rooted tree for which all vertices have at least $k\geq 2$ children.
 Then the frog model on $T$ with i.i.d. $\eta$ frogs per non-root vertex is transient provided ${\bf E}[\eta]<\frac{(k-1)^2}{4k}$. \end{theorem}

 \begin{proof} We begin by defining the branching random walk model on $T$ that starts with a single particle positioned at the root at time $0$, and where particles perform independent simple random walks, each one giving birth to $\eta$ additional particles every time it takes a step away from the root.
 Letting $Y$ represent the total number of returns to the root for this model, we note that since $Y$ stochastically dominates $V$ (the number of returns to the root for the frog model with $\eta$ frogs per non-root vertex), it will suffice to establish the desired result for the branching model.
 Adopting the notation from the proof of Proposition 15 in \cite{HJJ1}, we let $F_n$ represent the set of active particles at time $n$, and for every particle $f\in F_n$, we denote its distance from the root as $|f|$.
 Next we define the weight function where $\alpha=\big(({\bf E}[\eta]+1)k\big)^{-1/2}$.
-Now for any frog $f$ positioned at time $n$ at a non-root vertex with $j\geq k$ children, the expected contribution that $f$, along with all of it's progeny that are born at time $n+1$, makes to $W_{n+1}$ is equal to Likewise, in the case where $f$ is at the root, the expected contribution $f$ and its progeny make to $W_{n+1}$ is Hence, combining this with \eqref{cewnp1nr} and summing over all $f\in F_n$ we get Now defining $m:=\frac{2\alpha^{-1}}{k+1}$ and noting that \eqref{cebwnp1wrtwn} implies that $\frac{W_n}{m^n}$ is a nonnegative super martingale, we see that $\frac{W_n}{m^n}$ must be almost surely convergent.
-Combining this with the fact that ${\bf E}[\eta]<\frac{(k-1)^2}{4k}\implies m<1$, we can now conclude that $W_n\longrightarrow 0$ a.s., thus establishing transience and completing the proof. \end{proof}
+Now for any frog $f$ positioned at time $n$ at a non-root vertex with $j\geq k$ children, the expected contribution that $f$, along with all of its progeny that are born at time $n+1$, makes to $W_{n+1}$ is equal to Likewise, in the case where $f$ is at the root, the expected contribution $f$ and its progeny make to $W_{n+1}$ is